Soccer Injuries

 Ankle taping is a big part of preventing ankle injury for players participating in any type of sport where running and change of direction is required, such as soccer, football, basketball etc.

-Knee injuries are very common in sports that require running and soccer is one of many sports where ligament injuries are bound to happen to every player sooner or later.
+Knee injuries are very common in sports that require running and change of direction.
+Soccer is one of many sports where ligament injuries have a chance to sideline the player for longer periods of time.

 LCL (lateral collateral ligament) is one of the four knee ligaments holding the knee in place.